miguelgfierro/pybase/README.md

     coverage html

-To handle variable outputs in doctest you need to add at the end of the execution line `#doctest: +ELLIPSIS` and substitude the variable output with `...`
+To handle variable outputs in doctest you need to add at the end of the execution line `#doctest: +ELLIPSIS` and substitute the variable output with `...`
 An example can be found in the file [timer.py](log_base/timer.py).

 Original: